 The difference between mobile and desktop SEO

-Some people might say that because they are doing traditional SEO they are doing SEO so that basically there is no difference between the two.
+Some people might say that because they are doing traditional SEO, they are doing SEO.
+Basically, they say, there is no difference between the two.

 This usually leads to the perception that someone with a traditional SEO background could do mobile SEO by using methods like relevance, accessibility, usability and marketing.
 And it’s true that these general principles apply to mobile search, but there are subtle differences in optimizing for mobile that you wouldn’t apply to desktop.

-The main reason why mobile sites demand different SEO standards is that the mobile experience is so much different than the desktop version.
-If you try to apply traditional principles you aren’t going to get the same results.
-However, apply mobile-centric SEO practices to mobile search and you’ll start to win the game.
+The main reason why mobile sites demand different SEO standards is that the mobile experience is very different from the desktop version.
+If you try to apply traditional principles, you aren’t going to get the same results.
+However, apply mobile-centric SEO practices to mobile search, and you’ll start to win the game.

 Mobile users behave differently and use different keywords

-In traditional searches users are using keywords.
+In traditional searches, people are using keywords.
 This is not always the case in mobile search.
-Searchers can use a variety of methods like Gesture Search, Voice Search or Google Goggles…in other words they don’t have to go to their mobile browser.
+Searchers can use a variety of methods like Gesture Search, Voice Search or Google Goggles.
+In other words, they don’t necessarily go to their mobile browsers.

-And if they do use keywords those may have different meanings in different contexts.
-Also, mobile searchers do searches in different contexts and times than desktop searchers.
+And if they do use keywords, those may have different meanings in different contexts.
+Also, mobile searchers do searches in different settings and at different times from desktop searchers.